trevordevore/levurehelper-dataview_tree/README.md

 A standard DataView sends the `DataForRow` message.
 Usually there is a 1-1 mapping of data from your data source to the rows displayed in the DataView.
 In a tree the 1-1 mapping doesn't usually exist as a node can be collapsed which hides it's children in the UI.

 Instead, a DataView Tree sends the `DataForNode` message.
 Your code must handle the `DataForNode` message in order to feed data to the DataView Tree for display.
-It looks very similar to the `DataForRow` message that a normal DataView receives but has one additional parameters – `pNodeA`. `pNodeA` contains the following keys:
+It looks very similar to the `DataForRow` message that a standard DataView receives but has one additional parameter – `pNodeA`. `pNodeA` contains the following keys:

 - `id`
 - `type`